TranslateMedia is proud to announce a partnership with neuroscience experts Mountainview Learning.

-One approach that Mountainview use to measure the success of an advertising piece is eyetracking.
+One approach that Mountainview uses to measure the success of an advertising piece is eye tracking.
 This is a purely behavioural method that measures the movement of the eyes.
 This allows the Mountainview scientists to comprehend how quickly viewers take to look at a specific object, whilst noting how long each viewer looks at each item.

 It is estimated that 95% of our mental processing occurs in the subconscious mind.
 Therefore traditional consumer research methods are unable to access though processes that people are unaware of.
 This means that only neuro-cognitive testing can truly understand how the brain reacts consciously and subconsciously to all stimuli.

 Such a scientific approach would allow agencies to know in advance whether an advertising campaign is likely to evoke the desired response.

 As well as proving hugely advantageous for the marketing sector, such research is likely to complement TranslateMedia’s work in Multilingual Production.
 As different cultures react differently to visual layouts and navigation methods, TranslateMedia is acutely aware that they are required to provide more than just a precise translation of the text.